noncomputable/noncomputable.github.io/lego.md

 Once we have a library of neural rationales, it’s time to put them together.
 Unlike molecular rationales, we can’t just overlap them at a common node.
 Instead, we need an algorithm that can take a set of subgraphs and weave them together into a coherent whole graph.
 The construction step of molecular Rationales has two parts: (1) overlap the rationales to form a multi-property rationale (2) pass them through a VAE to expand them into a molecule.
 For neural rationales, we should instead pass the set of single-property rationales through a subgraphs-to-graph translation system to “expand” them into a whole neural network.

 If this works, we will have an interpretable procedure for constructing small, task-specific neural networks.
 Instead of needing to train small neural networks on curated datasets and worrying about their generalization and interpretability, we could instead weave together meaningful building blocks from large, generally intelligent models.
 Is this actually possible?
 I have no idea.
+I would love to work with the people who do, though, and develop the ability and experience to find out.